enriquedevs/DE-101-Practices/Practices/session_6_Airflow_Cloud/pre-setup README.md

 AWS is a the cloud provided by Amazon.com, the services it offers can help you build, deploy and manage your infrastructure and their applications.

-***AWS Regions**: Whenever you are making usage of AWS you will be using some specific Region resources, which means you decide where your application will be hosted.
-  Each Region is identified by a code name, such as us-east-1 (North Virginia), eu-west-1 (Ireland), and ap-southeast-2 (Sydney).
+***AWS Regions**: Whenever you are making usage of AWS you will be using some specific Region resources, which means you decide where your application will be hosted.Each Region is identified by a code name, such as us-east-1 (North Virginia), eu-west-1 (Ireland), and ap-southeast-2 (Sydney).
 ***AWS Availability Zones**: Inside these regions the load is distributed, the idea is to have an architecture when if one goes down the other availability zones are still up.

 ![img](documentation_images/cloud-5.png)